pbailis/bailis.org-blog/_posts/2012-03-27-safety-and-liveness-eventual-consistency-is-not-safe.md

 date: 2012-03-27
 ---

-*tl;dr: Eventual consistency is a liveness property--not a safety property--and is trivially satisfiable by itself.
+*tl;dr: Eventual consistency is a liveness property---not a safety property---and is trivially satisfiable by itself.
 Liveness and safety properties should be taken together.*

 Safety and liveness are two important properties of [all distributed systems](http://pi1.informatik.uni-mannheim.de/filepool/teaching/dependablesystems-2007/PDS_20070306.pdf).
 Informally, safety guarantees promise that nothing bad happens, while liveness guarantees promise that something good eventually happens.
 Every distributed system makes some form of safety and liveness guarantees, and some are stronger than others.
 For example, [atomic consistency](http://en.wikipedia.org/wiki/Linearizability) guarantees that operations will appear to happen instantaneously across the system (safety) but operations won't always succeed in the presence of network partitions (liveness, in the form of availability).